 - Network: With a network reset, it will remove all your network information and your Nest will no longer be connected to Wi-Fi.
 It also forgets your Wi-Fi password.

 - All Settings: This reset strips away all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi

 Connecting to Wi-Fi is important for making the most of your Nest's features.

 - Open the Quick View menu by turning the thermostat ring.

-- After your Nest has scanned nearby networks, select your Wi-Fi and, if needed, enter your password.
+- Once your Nest has scanned nearby networks, select your Wi-Fi and, if needed, put in your password.

-Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
 The Nest's battery is rechargable with a USB cable included with the thermostat.

 4. How to Turn Off a Nest Thermostat

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.